shipharbor/merry/README.md

 ```

 ## HTTP2
-For `http2` support you will need to provide a `key` and a `cert` to establish
+For [http2](https://nodejs.org/api/http2) support you will need to provide a
-a secure connection.
-These could be passed as part of merry's opts:
+`key` and a `cert` to establish a secure connection.
+These can be passed as
+part of merry's opts.
+If `http2` is not available, `https` will be used
+instead.
 ```js
 var merry = require('merry')
 var fs = require('fs')